Education and Student Loans

 Put School Counselors Where They’re Needed Act

-The average student-to-counselor ratio in California’s public schools is 826 to one, a ratio that hardly allows for individual attention and intensive support.
+The average student-to-counselor ratio in California’s public schools is 644 to one, a ratio that hardly allows for individual attention and intensive support.
 Unfortunately, in California, counselor-to-student ratios are almost always determined by the overall student population of a school, rather than by the number of students at risk of dropping out.
+School counselors are an integral part of the effort to increase graduation rates because they can identify potential problems early in a student’s school career.

 That is why I introduced the Put School Counselors Where They’re Needed Act, which would address this problem by providing funding for additional counselors in high schools with high drop-out rates.
 These additional counselors would work intensively with students at risk and would collaborate with parents, teachers, and others to create a comprehensive plan to get these students back on the right track.

 Expanding access and affordability to secondary school is another issue I am working hard to improve.
-Student loan debt has reached an astonishing $1.3 trillion and is crippling young college graduates who are trying to start their post-college lives.
-Hard working young adults shouldn’t have to start life already behind, which is why I am a co-sponsor of the Bank on Student Loans Refinancing Act which would allow borrower to refinance federal loans at a lower interest rate.
+Student loan debt has reached an astonishing $1.5 trillion and is crippling young college graduates who are trying to start their post-college lives.
+Hard working young adults shouldn’t have to start life already behind, which is why I have been a proud cosponsor of the Democratic proposal to reauthorize the Higher Education Act.
+The College Affordability Act is a comprehensive piece of legislation that would tackle the rising cost of tuition and increase federal student aid.

-This Congress, I worked with some of my colleagues to introduce the America’s College Promise Act.
+In prior Congresses, I have worked with some of my colleagues to introduce the America’s College Promise Act.
 This legislation would provide grants to states to make the first two years of community college completely free.
 Opening up the door to an education so many Americans want, but many may not have the means to achieve.
+I am proud to say that this legislation was included as part of the College Affordability Act.

-In 2017, I introduced the ACCESS Act with Rep. Lucille Roybal-Allard (D-CA) to restore the year-round Pell Grant eligibility which was eliminated in 2011.
+As we continue working to pass comprehensive legislation, I have worked with my colleagues to pass smaller bills that would provide immediate relief to students.
+In 2017, I introduced the All-Year Access Act with Rep. Lucille Roybal-Allard (D-CA) to restore the year-round Pell Grant eligibility which was eliminated in 2011.
+This legislation was signed into law by the President in 2017.